sickcodes/Docker-OSX/README.md

 ### RAM over-allocation
 You cannot allocate more RAM than your machine has.
 The default is 3 Gigabytes: `-e RAM=3`.

 If you are trying to allocate more RAM to the container than you currently have available, you may see an error like the following: `cannot set up guest memory 'pc.ram': Cannot allocate memory`.
+See also: [here](https://github.com/sickcodes/Docker-OSX/issues/188), [here](https://github.com/sickcodes/Docker-OSX/pull/189).

 For example (below) the `buff/cache` already contains 20 Gigabytes of allocated RAM: